What is encephalitis?

 How is encephalitis diagnosed?

 Your healthcare provider can diagnose encephalitis based on your symptoms and certain tests.
 During the exam, your healthcare provider will ask about your medical history, including what vaccines you’ve had.
-He or she may also ask if you have:
+They may also ask if you have:

 - Recently had a cold or other respiratory or gastrointestinal illness